 We all know the story about the Samsung Galaxy Note 7, which was a big disaster.
 So now, Samsung is planning to reuse it for future sales.
 A month before, the South Korean organization unveiled an upgraded version of the Note 7 in its domestic market as a part of the recycling effort.

 The environmental group Greenpeace said that Samsung had “shown an effort at solving the problem by choosing to recycle over disposal,” but also stated that it should “also examine its smartphone project model of frequently releasing many different models.”

-Samsung Electronics on March 27 said that it had “decided on three environmentally friendly handling principles of recycling and disposal of recalled Galaxy Note 7 units.”
+Samsung Electronics, on March 27 said that it had “decided on three environmentally friendly handling principles of recycling and disposal of recalled Galaxy Note 7 units.”

 The first principle states that smartphones should be seen as reusable phones or rental phones where applicable.
 The second principle states that salvageable components should be detached for reuse.
-The last principle states that processes such as metals extraction shall be performed using environmentally friendly methods.
+The last principle states that processes such as metal extraction shall be performed using environmentally friendly methods.

 Samsung also plans to join the EU’s R&D and test efforts to develop new eco-friendly processing methods.